szjani/revents/pages/aggregates.md

 @CommandHandler
 public void handle(CloseRegistration closeRegistration, CommandContext context) {
     checkSessionIsNotClosed();
+    context
+        .apply(new RegistrationClosed(closeRegistration.getSessionId()))
-    context.request(new CalculateFinalStatistics(closeRegistration.getSessionId()));
+        .request(new CalculateFinalStatistics(closeRegistration.getSessionId()));
 }
 ```

 It is important that the dispatching process of the requested command will be started only once the current one is done.
-Technically it is very similar to the first approach above with the difference that the command is requested by and aggregate instead of the controller layer.
+Technically it is very similar to the second approach above with the difference that the command is requested by and aggregate instead of the controller layer.